Our patients that are on long-term medication may be put onto the repeat prescription system by a doctor.

 Please also ask the receptionist if you are eligible to sign up to the Batch Prescription Service.
 This will then enable you to have your prescriptions ready for you to collect at a designated pharmacy for up to one year without you having to contact the surgery.

-Alternatively please place your repeat prescription in the box provided in the foyer.
+Alternatively please place your repeat prescription in the box located by the side window through the surgery gates.

 We can also arrange for your prescription to be sent electronically to a named pharmacy of your choice, your medication should then be ready and awaiting your collection.
 Please ask at reception or your doctor to do this for you.